-transparency in the counting votes in the by-elections to 12
+in the process of counting votes in the byelections to 12

 assembly seats in Telangana region, election authorities in

-Andhra Pradesh will video record the whole process.
+Andhra Pradesh would be video recording the whole process.

-"We will be installing CCTV cameras at the strong
+"We will be installing CC cameras at the strong rooms

-rooms where EVMs and ballot boxes are kept.
-The counting
+where EVMs and ballot boxes are kept.
+The counting process

-process will also be recorded in the cameras which will be
+would also be recorded in CC cameras which will be shown

-shown outside the counting halls," state Chief Electoral
+outside the counting halls," state Chief Electoral Officer

 Responding to a suggestion, he said he would see if